platehub/platehub.github.io/docs/theme-files.md

 #### Theme files for layoutable content (Posts)
 Layoutable content theme files are not partials, so they do not have a leading underscore.
 There must be two theme files in the designated folder: `show.plate` and `index.plate`, one for each [post type template](/docs/content-types#layoutable-posts-post-types).

-## Theme file paths
-Theme file paths for [Plate layout components](/docs/getting-started#the-plate-nested-layout-structure) are structured as follows: `:plural_name/:theme_file_name.:ext`.
-In the case of Inline Layout components, `:theme_file_name` is the singular name of the layout component or content type.

-E.g.
-`sections/_section.plate`
-`posts/show.plate`

-#### Content Types
-Theme files for content types are structured the same way, but in this case the plural and singular names are set by you, when [creating content types](/docs/content-types#creating-content-types).

-E.g.
-`pages/show.plate`
-`categories/show.plate`
-`colored_buttons/_colored_button.plate`
-`paragraphs/_paragraph.plate`

-#### Assets
-Assets (CSS, JS) must always be placed in the `assets` folder in the root of your theme.
-After that you can nest folders as deep as you want.
-These paths are all valid:

-`assets/style.css`
-`assets/css/style.css`
-`assets/js/libs/my_js_lib.js`

-#### Partials
-Partials are snippets of code that can be included in other theme files, with the `include` tag.
-Partials are useful to keep your code clean and prevent unnecessary code repetition.
-Unlike some other theme files, you are not limited to where to put partials, except the `assets` folder.
-So the following paths are all valid:

-`/_some_partial.plate`
-`paragraphs/_some_partial.plate`
-`theme/_some_partial.plate`

 ## Variables
 Aside from the variables you can set yourself (with the [assign tag](https://shopify.github.io/liquid/tags/variable/) for example), there are some default variables present in the theme files.